-Internet Download Manager, or IDM, is one of the most popular download managers out there.
+Internet Download Manager, or IDM, is one of the most popular download managers for Windows out there.
 It has some really cool features like download speed acceleration, download resume, scheduled downloading, video grabber, browser integration, and much more.
 Sadly, IDM is only available for Windows.
 Plus, the software is available for a 30-day trial, beyond which you’d have to buy a license that comes at $24.95.
 So, if you are looking for an IDM alternative that is free or that can work on other operating systems as well, this article has got you covered.
 So without further ado, here is a list of the top 10 free IDM alternatives that you can try.

 JDownloader 2 is a free download manager that has some of its parts open sourced.
 When it comes to features, JDownloader has most of the useful ones that come packed in IDM.
 For instance, you can resume downloads, set bandwidth limitations on your downloads, and apply themes.
 JDownloader 2 also offers multilingual support like IDM.